How Detailed Does an Estate Inventory Need to Be in New York?

 What to Include in the Detailed Inventory

-The detailed inventory provided to beneficiaries (whether during ordinary administration or at the time of accounting) should cover every asset of the estate.
-Each asset entry should include:
+The detailed inventory should cover every asset of the estate.
+Each entry should include:

 • A clear description of the asset.

-• The date the executor took possession (or the date of death for purposes of valuation).
+• The date the fiduciary took possession (and the date of death for valuation).

 • The fair market value as of that date.

-• The source of the asset — whether held in sole name, joint name, with named beneficiaries, etc.
+• How the asset was held — sole name, joint name, with named beneficiaries, etc.

 • Any encumbrances (mortgages, liens, judgments).